KSJaay/Lunalytics/docs/api/monitor.md

 ## Authorization

 Currently monitors are only able to access the API while they are signed into the application.
-The API requires the `access_token` cookie to be present in the request.
+The API requires the `session_token` cookie to be present in the request.

 ## Restrictions